The Catholic University of America logo

 • The only institution of higher education founded by the United States Conference of Catholic Bishops.

-• Located in the heart of Washington, D.C., adjacent to the vibrant "Little Rome" neighborhood, home to over 60 Catholic institutions.
+• Located in Washington, D.C., adjacent to "Little Rome," a hub for over 60 Catholic institutions.

-• A founding member of the Association of American Universities by 1900, demonstrating early academic leadership.
+• A member of the Association of American Universities by 1900, recognized for its robust doctorate programs.

 Timeline